infinitered/apisauce/README.md

 # Features

-* start the awesome `axios` library
+* low-fat wrapper for the amazing `axios` http client library
-* ensures promises are always resolved (that's right, i said it)
+* all responses follow the same flow: success and failure alike
-* generates functions that map to your APIs
+* responses have a `problem` property to help guide exception flow
-* simplifies server responses & error checking
+* attach functions that get called each request
-* doesn't trap `axios`'s power if you need it
+* detects connection issues

 # Installing